pubnub/swift-ref-app-team-chat/README.md

 ## Further Information

-Checkout the comprehensive [Tutorial](https://www.pubnub.com/blog/build-a-fully-featured-react-chat-app/) or

-Visit the [PubNub Chat Docs](https://www.pubnub.com/docs/chat) page for more information about how to use SwiftUI and the PubNub Client State Management framework to add in-app chat to your applications.
+Visit the [PubNub Chat Docs](https://www.pubnub.com/docs/chat/quickstart) page for more information about how to use SwiftUI and the PubNub Client State Management framework to add in-app chat to your applications.